Coca-Cola Company (The) (KO) Stock Analysis

 Frequently asked questions

-Coca-Cola manufactures and sells nonalcoholic beverages globally, including soft drinks (Coca-Cola, Sprite, Fanta), water (Dasani, Ciel), sports drinks (Powerade, BODYARMOR), coffee (Costa), and plant-based beverages.
-It operates through a network of independent bottling partners and distributors, earning revenue from concentrate sales, royalties, and direct retail sales.
+Coca-Cola manufactures and sells nonalcoholic beverages globally, including soft drinks (Coca-Cola, Sprite, Fanta), water (Dasani), coffee (Costa), sports drinks (BODYARMOR), and plant-based beverages.
+The company operates through a network of independent bottling partners and distributors rather than owning most production facilities, allowing it to scale efficiently.

-Coca-Cola trades at a P/E of 26.5x and forward P/E of 24.2x, which is elevated relative to historical averages and many beverage peers.
-The PEG ratio of 4.15 suggests the valuation may be pricing in optimistic growth expectations, leaving limited margin of safety if earnings growth slows.
+Coca-Cola trades at a P/E of 26.7 and forward P/E of 25.2, which is elevated relative to historical averages and the broader market.
+The PEG ratio of 4.23 suggests the valuation may be pricing in growth expectations above historical rates; whether this is justified depends on your view of the company's growth prospects and the appropriate risk premium for a defensive dividend stock.

-What are the main risks for KO stock?
+What are the main risks for KO investors?

 How profitable is Coca-Cola?